Seizures Of Methamphetamine Are Surging In The U.S.

 An emerging stimulant epidemic?

 Eadie, who tracks the country's prescription drug monitoring programs, says the data from the High Intensity Drug Trafficking Areas show an increase in prescribed stimulants like ADHD meds.
-They show cocaine seizures are rising too, though not as fast as meth.
+They show that seizures of cocaine are rising too, though not as fast as meth.
 Combine the legal and illegal stimulants, with meth leading the way, and Eadie says it looks like there's an emerging stimulant epidemic, entwined with the opioid crisis.

 "We're seeing almost as many people starting up methamphetamines and cocaine and prescription stimulants as are abusing the opioids," Eadie says.
 "So the problem is getting worse at the moment, and it's getting more complicated to deal with."